 Formentera Balearic Islands, Spain Travel Guide

 Formentera'the history is as varied as its natural environment, a story shaped by strategic location and isolation.
 Human presence dates back to prehistoric times, as seen at the Megalithic Sepulchre of Ca na Costa.
-Phoenicians, Romans, and Vandals left their mark, drawn by salt production and trade routes.
+Phoenicians, Romans, and Vandals left their mark, drawn by salt production and commerce routes.

 Life on Formentera unfolds with a quiet charm.
 Its main towns, like Sant Francesc Xavier, present historical appeal and area markets, while Es Pujols is a more resort-like feel with dining and evening options.
 The island is a haven for outdoor enthusiasts, with cycling routes (Rutas Verdes) that invite slow exploration.